 - Commercial Aquatic Pesticide Applicators

 - Commercial Mechanical Control Companies - This document is updated annually.
 Don't see the new version?
 Right click on the link and "Save link as" to download onto your computer.
 Once downloaded, open the PDF to see the updated version.

 - MNDNR Approved Aquatic Herbicides

-- Instructions for Posting Chemically Treated Areas in Public Waters
+- Instructions for Posting Areas Treated with Pesticides in Public Waters

 - Companies Selling Approved Aquatic Herbicides & Algaecides in Minnesota